mjordancodes/mjc-11ty/src/content/talks/dig-in-on-grid.md

 ---
 title: Dig In On Grid
-summary: "This conference talk gives a brief history of styling on the web followed by an introduction to how (and when) to use some of the new layout tools such as flexbox and grid.
-While the talk focuses on the technicals of using CSS Grid, it also reviews flexbox so attendees understand when to use each of these awesome layout tools."
+summary: "Originally written for a conference back in 2018, I've been periodically updating and re-presenting this talk at community meetups.
+While this talk was initially focused on CSS Grid, I have expanded it over time to be more generally about all the tools we have for manipulating layout with CSS.
+Touches on flexbox, grid, subgrid, and multi-column layout tools."
 originalDate: 6/02/2018
 updatedDate: 04/24/2022
+featured: true,
 tags:
   - CSS
   - CSS Grid
+  - Sub-Grid
+  - Multi-Column
   - Flexbox
   - Layouts
 ---